 When Pink Floyd designed the “Animals” album cover, the inflatable pig tied to the power station broke free, causing Heathrow Airport to cancel all their flights.

 “Schnapsidee” is the German word for a ridiculous idea that only sounds good when you’re drunk.

 Forgiveness is the number one trait linked to happiness in humans.

 The police in Belfast, Northern Ireland, used music from an ice-cream truck to calm down angry teen rioters.
 The music diffused a tense situation, but the officers were reprimanded for it.

 Ralph Lauren’s real name was Ralph Lifshitz.

-In the 1830s, then ruler of Egypt Muhammad Ali Pasha wanted to disassemble the Giza Pyramids and use them as pre-cut building materials.
+In the 1830s, the ruler of Egypt, Muhammad Ali Pasha, wanted to disassemble the Giza Pyramids and use them as pre-cut building materials.
 Thankfully, the Quantity Surveyor for the project fudged the figures and made it look like it would cost too much to save them.

-Pantheism is belief that God did not create the universe, but rather the universe is God.
+Pantheism is the belief that God did not create the universe, but rather the universe is God.